 Sensory Friendly Centre County

-Sensory Friendly Centre County (SFCC) is a community-wide initiative by the ACRES Project and the Downtown State College Rotary Club.
+Sensory Friendly Centre County (SFCC) is a community-wide initiative by the ACRES Project.
 Its mission is to make the Centre Region more accessible to those affected by autism and sensory processing disorders by offering FREE sensory comfort bags to local businesses and public spaces.
 At a Sensory Friendly venue, patrons who feel overwhelmed by the environment can borrow a sensory bag and use the items inside to help themselves feel better.

 - Playdoh to relieve stress and stimulate tactile senses